sd2beatles/MySQL-recipe-in-English-/ch_12_part(2)_cutomer_character._across_time.md

                  FROM mst_user_bucket AS m
                  LEFT JOIN action_log AS a
                       ON m.user_id=a.user_id
-                         AND CAST(a.stamp AS DATE) --combing rows based on the 7-day data BETWEEN CAST(m.register_date AS DATE) AND CAST(m.register_date AS DATE)+'7 day'::interval AND m.action=a.action
+                         --restricting the data based on the past 7days AND CAST(a.stamp AS DATE)
+                         BETWEEN CAST(m.register_date AS DATE) AND CAST(m.register_date AS DATE)+'7 day'::interval
+                         AND m.action=a.action
                  LEFT JOIN user_action_flag AS f